Rust-Simply/iriss-scripts/src/scripts/iriss-07.md

 ## Next Time

-Next time we're going to look at two more tools that come with the rust tool suite that help us write consistent and high quality Rust code; Rust format and Clippy.
+Next time we're going to look at two more tools that come with the Rust tool suite that help us write consistent and high quality Rust code; Rust format and Clippy.

 I think these tools are really going to surprise and delight you, so if you're enjoying this series, don't forget to like and subscribe.